Establishing Linear Surrogate Regret Bounds for Convex Smooth Losses via Convolutional Fenchel-Young Losses: Example: Multiclass Classification

 Solving the minimization problem \eqref{log_conj} is important from the computational aspects, including the gradient calculation of $L_{\Omega_T}$ and accessing to the probability estimator given by Theorem~\ref{main_prob}.
-We provide Algorithm~\ref{algo1} to solve \eqref{log_conj} with $\mathcal{O}(K\ln K)$ time. \begin{corollary} For any $\bm{\theta}\in\mathbb{R}^{K}$, the problem \eqref{log_conj} has a unique minimizer $\bm\pi_{\log}(\bm\theta)\in\Pi(\bm\theta)$, which can be obtained in $\mathcal{O}(K\ln K)$ time by Algorithm~\ref{algo1}. \end{corollary} The proof is deferred to Appendix~\ref{proof_mc_analy}, following from the KKT conditions.
+We provide Algorithm~\ref{algo1} to solve \eqref{log_conj} with $\mathcal{O}(K\ln K)$ time. \begin{lemma} For any $\bm{\theta}\in\mathbb{R}^{K}$, the problem \eqref{log_conj} has a unique minimizer $\bm\pi_{\log}(\bm\theta)\in\Pi(\bm\theta)$, which can be obtained in $\mathcal{O}(K\ln K)$ time by Algorithm~\ref{algo1}. \end{lemma} The proof is deferred to Appendix~\ref{proof_mc_analy}, following from the KKT conditions.
 Eventually we have

-Algorithm~\ref{algo1} comes with a significant resemblance with the sparsemax computation~\citep[Algorithm 1]{msparsemax}, which is determined by the similar structure shared by \eqref{log_conj} and Euclidean projection problem \citep[(2)]{msparsemax}.
-Since $\Pi(\bm{\theta})$ is a singleton, we have the unique $\bm\pi_{\log}$-argmax link $\varphi_{\bm\pi_{\log}}$ (Definition~\ref{proposed_link}).
-While we need to solve the problem \eqref{log_conj} for every $\bm{\theta}$ to have access to $\nabla_{\bm\theta}L_{\Omega_T}(\bm\theta,y)$, the test-time prediction by the $\bm\pi_{\log}$-argmax link is much cheaper, without requiring Algorithm~\ref{algo1}.
-The proof can be found in Appendix~\ref{proof_mc_link}. \begin{proposition} A prediction link $\varphi$ is the $\bm{\pi}_{\log}$-argmax link if and only if $\varphi(\bm{\theta})\in\mathrm{argmax}_{t\in\mathcal{Y}}\theta_{t}$. \end{proposition} According to this result, we can simply use the class label with the largest score in test time.